widiarsaf/airflow-etl-pipeline-widiareta/README.md

 - Navigate to Admin → Connections.

-- Click “+ Add Connection”.
+- Search for “postgres_default” connection.

 - Fill in the following details: